Phoenix Technologies: 2001–2003

 Phoenix continued to grow steadily from the late 1990s, and saw a significant increase in revenues from the Y2K product refreshes in the PC industry.
 However, by mid-2001, the PC industry suffered another downturn, and Phoenix was forced to reduce the less profitable product lines, such as the IA-64 effort, and close a number of redundant offices.
 Phoenix again focused on the core BIOS business for the next few years.

 During late 2002 and 2003, Phoenix began to develop specialized firmware-based applications.
 These applications often had components embedded in the BIOS that allowed them to function in damaged PC systems.
 These included security applications for password hiding and authentication, PC backup and recovery applications, and basic diagnostic applications.
 Several applications were obtained through complete acquisitions of other companies, such as the SPEKE technology from Integrity Sciences, or the browser technology from Ravisent.

 The PC BIOS business continued its steady, but slow, growth despite a rapidly declining unit price.
 The Award product line was focused on the low-margin, high volume Desktop product line, while the Phoenix TrustedCore BIOS was primarily successful in the high-end PC systems, and Servers.
 The revenues from the BIOS business continued to provide the capital to invest further in the applications business.

+Entering 2000s, Phoenix refused UEFI and insist on Legacy BIOS, make it difficult to compete with AMI and make its market share decreased.